IBM Cloud Docs

 Creating a Virtual Private Cloud VPN connection

-The Virtual Private Cloud's (VPC) Virtual Private Network (VPN) service allows using a dedicated VPN for a one-cloud experience, improved reliability and high availability.
+By using the Virtual Private Cloud (VPC) provided Virtual Private Network (VPN) service, you can use a dedicated VPN for a one-cloud experience and achieve improved reliability and high availability.

-When you complete the VPC VPN set-up, you can:
+When you complete the VPC VPN setup, you get the following benefits:

-• Ensure a private and low-cost connectivity to IBM Cloud services.
+• Private and low-cost connectivity to IBM Cloud services.

-• Access your virtual server instances through the private IP address by using Secure Shell (SSH) and other on-premises applications running on your host.
+• Access to your virtual server instances through the private IP address.
+You can use Secure Shell (SSH) and other client-managed applications that are running on your host for the access.

 IBM Cloud offers the following two VPN options:

-• VPN for VPC for site-to-site gateways to safely and securely connect from on-premises to resources in VPC, Power, and Classic infrastructure
+• VPN for VPC for site-to-site gateways to safely and securely connect from client-managed environment to resources in VPC, Power, and classic infrastructure.

-• Client VPN for VPC for client-to-site servers allowing remote devices to secretly connect to the VPC network in a secure manner.
+• Client VPN for VPC for client-to-site servers that allow remote devices to secretly connect to the VPC network in a secure manner.

 To learn more on the VPN options you get, see the VPC documentation on VPNs for VPC overview.